tlhc/RaspiCam/README.md

     Server:

-    - put ctlserver.py in your Rpi then
+    - put ctlserver.py and index.html in your Rpi(one folder) then
     - python ctlserver.py

     Client: